 Scott Buongiovanni Freehold, New Jersey

 Corporate Formation and Business Start-Ups.
-Let us help you pre-plan the start-up of your new enterprise to minimize legal risk and liability to maximize your success.
-Whether you are a small business owner, a prospective investor in a new or existing business or an emerging entrepreneur, our NJ business corporate law attorneys are here to guide you each step of the way.
+Let us help you pre-plan the launch of your new enterprise to minimize legal risk and liability, and maximize your success.
+Whether you are a small business owner, a prospective investor in a new or existing business, or an emerging entrepreneur, our NJ business corporate law attorneys are here to guide you each step of the way.

 For more than 45 years, we have helped small and medium-sized businesses, corporations, and individuals with their legal matters in New Jersey.

-Are you planning on forming a corporation, LLC or partnership?
+Are you planning to form a corporation, an LLC, or a partnership?
 Our business law attorneys can help you decide which is the best business entity for your business enterprise.

 Choice of Business Entity